lauto16/Equity-research/README.md

 **It is necessary to run the application the following:**

-- Have Chrome updated to the latest version
+- Have Chrome or Firefox updated to the latest version
 - Only work in the excel workbook (it should have xlsm extension)

 Steps:
 (This should be done only the first time)
+(Don't need to do this if the usage will be through CMD)

 - Open the two bash scripts and give permissions: run_refresh_stocks.bat and run_add_stock.bat which does not contain harmful software and are necessary for the communication between excel and the python scripts.